JostineHo/mememoji_api/README.md

 ## Overview

-This API is used to both find human faces within images and provide information about each face.
-You feed the API images, and it returns you lists of faces (each face record containing various information about the face, including info about each eye, etc).
+This API is used to both find human faces within images and make prediction of emotion about each face.
+You feed the API images, and it returns you lists of faces and the probabilities of 6 basic emotions: anger, fear, happy, sad, surprise, neutral.

 ## Simple Demo